-Sharing space with the Reference Desk on DLLC's Main Floor, the Campus Computing and Networking (CCN) IT Help Desk provides Rio Grande students, faculty and staff with a centralized point of contact for technical support services.
+Sharing space with the Reference Desk on DLLC's Main Floor, the Campus Computing and Networking (CCN) IT Help Desk provides Rio Grande students, faculty, and staff with a centralized point of contact for technical support services.

-Whether the problem is email, your RioNet account, or another technical issue, the IT Help Desk is available to assist with support and troubleshooting, and expert consulting or referral for advanced questions.
+Whether the problem is email, your RioNet account, or another technical issue, the IT Help Desk is available to assist with support and troubleshooting and expert consulting or referral for advanced questions.

-The IT Help Desk may be reached by phone 740-245-7463 at is staffed Monday-Friday from 8 a.m. to 5 p.m. for walk-up services.
-After hours assistance is also available by email at: support@rio.edu.
+The IT Help Desk may be reached by email at helpdesk@rio.edu or by phone at 740-245-7463.
+It is staffed Monday-Friday from 8 a.m. to 5 p.m. for walk-up services.
+Emails sent through the night will be answered by the next working day.